 Kristin Chenoweth is an award-winning actress who rose to fame in stage productions of Strike Up the Band, You're A Good Man, Charlie Brown and Wicked.
 She has also appeared on TV shows like The West Wing, Pushing Daisies and Glee, and has released several albums showcasing her powerful singing voice.

-Kristin Dawn Chenoweth was born on July 24, 1968 in Broken Arrow, Oklahoma, and was soon adopted into the Chenoweth family.
-Chenoweth, who now goes by Kristin, showed an interest in performance at an early age, when she started singing gospel songs at church and acting in school plays.
+Kristin Dawn Chenoweth was born on July 24, 1968, in Broken Arrow, Oklahoma, and was soon adopted into the Chenoweth family.
+Initially named Kristi, Chenoweth showed an interest in performance at an early age, when she started singing gospel songs at church and acting in school plays.
 The petite performer wore multiple hats in high school, doing ballet, opera, acting and singing.

 In 1993, Chenoweth traveled to New York City to support a friend who was auditioning for an off-Broadway musical called Animal Crackers.
 Chenoweth decided to give the production a try, as well.
 She blew the producers away with her audition, earning herself a supporting role.
 Although she was faced with a competing opportunity to continue her study of opera, Chenoweth took the role in the musical and never looked back.

 After her first professional step into the theater world, Chenoweth continued to work off-Broadway.
 Her dynamic performances and glass-rattling soprano earned her several leading roles onstage, and directors reassured her that her Broadway breakthrough was just around the corner.
 Chenoweth's moment finally came in 1997, when she landed the role of Precious McGuire in Steel Pier.
 Playing a dancer with dreams of hitting it big, the soon-to-be star channeled plenty of her own insight and emotion into the role, earning herself a Theater World award for her efforts.

 'Strike Up the Band,' 'You're a Good Man, Charlie Brown'